 About the School

-The School of the Arts is made up of four departments, which include art and architectural history, music, studio art, and theatre and dance, as well as two stand-alone programs: arts management and historic preservation and community planning.
-We also offer a degree in Computing in the Arts, which is a collaborative program with the department of computer science.
-Our professors also participate in offering master's programs in arts management, historic preservation and community planning, an artist certificate program in music, a graduate certificate in arts management and a master of arts in teaching (choral music).
+Winner of the Elizabeth O'Neill Verner Award – South Carolina's highest award in the arts – the School of the Arts strives to be a pre-eminent center for the study, practice and management of the performing and creative arts.
+The School is made up of four departments, which include art and architectural history, music, studio art, and theatre and dance, as well as two stand-alone programs: arts management and historic preservation and community planning.
+We also offer a degree in Computing in the Arts, which is a collaborative program with the School of Science and Math.
+Our professors also participate in offering master's programs in arts management, historic preservation and community planning, an artist certificate program in music, a graduate certificate in arts management and a master of arts in teaching (choral music and theatre).

 • Join the Friends of the School of the Arts, an organization that promotes and supports the school's departments and programs, and assists students in their academic and artistic pursuits.